AC Transformer - Static Electrical Device

 What are the Key Factors to Consider When Selecting an AC Transformer?

-When selecting one, consider the following factors:
+When selecting an AC transformer, consider the following factors:

 • Voltage Levels: Ensure the device matches the required input and output voltage levels for your application.